kvin007/test_readme/SOLUTION.md

-The ensuing approach uses the **Observer pattern** in order to allow the weather station notify the other components of the web application (user interface, loggers and system alerts) about the change in temperature, wind_speed, pressure and humidity
+The ensuing approach uses the **Observer pattern** in order to allow the weather station notify the other components of the web application (user interface, loggers and system alerts) about the change in temperature, wind_speed, pressure and humidity.

-After applying the Observer Pattern, the following entities were identified:
+After applying the pattern, the following entities were identified:
-- The **concrete publisher** is the `WeatherStation`.
+- The **concrete publisher** is the `WeatherStation`:
   - It is composed of a base publisher
-  - It receives events that will change its behavior or properties and the base publisher will notify those events to the listeners
+  - It receives events that will change its behaviour or properties and the base publisher will notify those events to the listeners

 - The **base publisher** is the `EventManager`:
   - It keeps track of all the listeners of specific event types